 - Riegel, H., Balsamo, F., Mattioni, L., & Tondi, E. (2019).
 Petrophysical Properties and Microstructural Analysis of Faulted Heterolithic Packages: A Case Study from Miocene Turbidite Successions, Italy.
 Geofluids, 2019.

-Title: Visiting Assistant Professor: Field Methods
+Title: Visiting Assistant Professor and Field Camp Director, (she/her/hers)

 Department: Geological and Environmental Sciences